 Vertical scaling sounds simple, but it can introduce new problems if you’re not careful.
 Here are a few common pitfalls:

-Adding too many workers or threads can quickly eat up your server’s memory—leading to crashes or service restarts.
+• Out of memory (OOM) errors.
+Adding too many workers or threads can quickly eat up your server’s memory, which leads to crashes or service restarts.

 So, wrapping up vertical scaling: increasing RAM and the number of threads or workers can truly help, but only if: